TrainFan1804/JavaDesignPattern/src/main/patterns/behavioralpatterns/nullobject/README.md

 # Class Description

+## Abstract Object

+This type is used in our programm to do different things.

-## Strategy
+## Null Object

-The strategy class is an interface that provide a execute method that will execute the saved algorithm in it.
+The null object is a object that is also a abstract object.
+The null object define a default behavior that will not be executed.

 # UML